patrickward/tabcap/README.md

 - Choose what happens when tab limit is reached:
     - Close the new tab
     - Focus on the oldest tab
-    - Show a notification page (reuses the same tab if already open)
+    - Show a notification page with the following options:
+        - View the URL you were attempting to open
+        - Open the URL in a new window (if under window limit)
+        - Bookmark the URL for later with an auto-generated title
 - Silent handling of window limit (new windows that exceed the limit just don't open)

 ## Installation